yks21hr/QuizIt/README.md

             const message = document.getElementById('message').value;
             if (name && email && message) {
                 alert(`Thank you, ${name}!
 Your message has been received.`);
-                // For now, we just show an alert.
-Later, you can add backend to handle form data. document.getElementById('name').value = '';
+                document.getElementById('name').value = '';
                 document.getElementById('email').value = '';
                 document.getElementById('message').value = '';